Delphi - Send email using Microsoft OAuth 2.0 (Modern Authentication) + EWS/Ms Graph API protocol from Office 365 in background service

-However Microsoft will disable traditional user authentication in the future, switching to Microsoft OAuth (Modern Authentication) is strongly recommended now.
+However Microsoft has disabled traditional user authentication in many tenants, switching to Microsoft OAuth (Modern Authentication) is strongly recommended now.

 Installation